 Look for terms like “kit,” “tray,” and “room fees,” which indicate that

 the provider is charging one “bundled” fee for multiple

 items.
 Bundled billings increase the risk that you may be charged

 - For example, assume a hospital room-and-board fee covers the cost of a nurse handing the patient his or her medication.
 If the hospital also charges an “oral medication fee,” then it is billing the patient twice for the same service.
 If you have questions about what’s included in a bundled fee or bill, contact your provider or the medical facility.

-and question the amount of http://www.oag.state.va.us (OR) time
+question the amount of http://www.oag.state.va.us (OR) time that’s been

 - Facilities typically bill for OR time by the minute, which can make errors in billing the OR time very expensive.
 Because your anesthesia records state the time your surgery began and ended, they can be used to determine the correct OR time.
 Confirm you’ve not been separately billed for items often included in OR fees, such as gloves and linens.